venkatamamidibathula/CKA/README.md

 When setup your cluster using the kubeadm tool all the control plane components will be deployed as pods in master node therefore there is a presence of kubelet on master node when using the kubeadm tool.

+Execute the command **kubeadm plan** which lists all the components that gets upgraded and components that will be upgraded manually.